Access points

 Store Bekkarfjord

-Other excursions in the park
+Other hikes in the park

 Jøfjorden west of Breihovdet/Govdoaivi.
 Photo: Ingunn Ims Vistnes

-Trip to Tindstua.
+Hike to Tindstua.
 Photo: Eilert Sundt

 Bildetekst hentes fra tittel i slideshow